Blayzeing/climate-unchange/README.md

 be the last.
 We were pleasantly surprised when this game won the Jam's award for "Funniest Game".

 Run either by running the compile and run shell script (compileandrun.sh) or run `$ javac *.java` followed by `$ java ClimateUnchange` to compile and then run the game.

+To play, move Leta around the screen using either WASD or the arrow keys, then PUNCH with the spacebar!